cmpsoares/gh-team-mention-notifier/README.md

 - **Team Mention and Assignment Detection**: Detects mentions and assignments of teams in comments of issues, pull requests, and direct assignments.
 - **Dynamic Configuration**: Custom configuration allows for dynamic mapping of team mentions to webhook URLs via environment variables.
 - **Multiple Platform Support**: Compatible with any service that accepts incoming webhooks.
+- **Dockerized for Consistency**: Runs in a Docker container for consistent testing and deployment environments.

 ## Getting Started